AVAWLeoben/AVAW_CV-Waste/paper/paper.md

 # 1 Summary

 `AVAW_CV-Waste` is a free and open-source offline desktop application for creating and correcting image annotations used to train object detection models.
-The software allows users to draw, edit, move, resize, copy, and manage bounding boxes around objects in images, with outputs compatible with YOLO-based artificial intelligence workflows, specifically the YOLO PyTorch TXT annotation format commonly used by YOLO11, YOLOv8, YOLOv5, and related computer vision models.
+The software allows users to draw, edit, move, resize, copy, and manage bounding boxes around objects in images.
+It creates outputs compatible with YOLO-based artificial intelligence workflows, specifically the YOLO PyTorch TXT annotation format commonly used by YOLO11, YOLOv8, YOLOv5, and related computer vision models.

-The software also supports the integration of existing YOLO models for semi-automatic annotation generation, reducing the amount of manual labelling required during dataset preparation.
+`AVAW_CV-Waste` supports the integration of existing YOLO models for semi-automatic annotation generation, reducing the amount of manual labelling required during dataset preparation.
+This assistance can be used to annotate complete images or follow a one-click annotation process in which the user clicks on an object and the currently loaded models tries to fit a bounding box around the selected object.
 The application was designed specifically for waste management, recycling, and material sorting research, where datasets often contain highly domain-specific object classes and cannot easily be processed using generic or cloud-based annotation platforms.

 Because the software operates entirely offline, it can be deployed directly at industrial facilities or research sites where internet access may be limited or unavailable.
 Local processing additionally guarantees data sovereignty, an important requirement for industrial research collaborations involving sensitive operational data.